 The second cut is made about 3 inches below the first, you may need to cut all the way through but it is likely the branch will snap off when you reach the depth of the first cut.

 You will be left with a stump with can now be safely removed from the tree.
-Cut as tight as you can to the branch collar as tree will heal quicker the more flush the wound is to the trunk.
+The branch should not be cut tight to the trunk but left proud by 3-4 cm, this leaves the branch collar which will grow over the wound in time and re-seal the tree.

 Heading cuts and outward facing buds